arnesson/cordova-plugin-firebase/README.md

 - {function} success - callback function to pass {object} credentials to as an argument.
 The credential object has the following properties:
     - {string} id - the identifier of a native credential object which can be used for signing in the user.
 - {function} error - callback function which will be passed a {string} error message as an argument
+- {string} locale - (Android only) the language to display Microsoft's Sign-in screen in.
+    - Defaults to "en" (English) if not specified.
+    - See [the Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-localization#supported-languages) for a list of supported locales.
+    - The value is ignored on iOS which uses the locale of the device to determine the display language.

 Example usage:

 ```javascript
 FirebasePlugin.authenticateUserWithMicrosoft(function(credential) {
     FirebasePlugin.signInWithCredential(credential, function() {
             console.log("Successfully signed in");